 - Eligible costs will be assessed at fair market value.
-Fair market value is the price a good or service would sell for in an open and competitive market. - Non-arm's length transactions are between parties who have a close relationship, such as family members or friends. - For example, a family member repairing classroom sinks. - These transactions are ineligible unless conducted at or below fair market value (verification may be required). - For example, before you purchase an item or work is completed by a family member or friend, receive a minimum of two quotes. - Keep all documentation, including quotes, receipts and paid invoices.
+Fair market value is the price a good or service would sell for in an open and competitive market. - Non-arm's length transactions are between parties who have a close relationship, such as family members or friends. - o For example, a family member that provides bookkeeping services. - These transactions are ineligible unless conducted at or below fair market value (verification may be required). - For example, before you purchase an item or work is completed by a family member or friend, you receive a minimum of two quotes. - You must keep all documentation, including quotes, receipts and paid invoices.